aws-samples/karpenter-blueprints/blueprints/multi-ebs/README.md

 # Karpenter Blueprint: Using multiple EBS volumes

 ## Purpose
 This blueprint shows how to attach more than one EBS volume to a data plane node.
 Maybe you need to use a volume for logs, cache, or any container resources such as images.
-You do this configuration in the `AWSNodeTemplate`, then you configure a `Provisioner` to use such template when launching a machine.
+You do this configuration in the `EC2NodeClass`, then you configure a `NodePool` to use such template when launching a machine.

 ## Requirements